Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems

 \subsection{The $2$-local frustration-free Hamiltonians}

-One point remains unmentioned in the previous subsection is that what about the case for $k=2$.
-It turns out easy to determine whether a $2$-local qubit-Hamiltonian $H$ is frustration-free or not.
+The problem can be significantly simplified when restricting to special cases.
+It turns out that it is easy to determine whether a $2$-local qubit-Hamiltonian $H$ is frustration-free or not.
 By easy we mean that for an $N$-qubit systems, there is an algorithm with running time polynomial in $N$, which determines whether $H$ is frustration-free or not.
-However, we know that in for the local Hamiltonian problem, even the $k=2$ case is hard.
-In other words, although to determine whether a $2$-local qubit-Hamiltonian $H$ is frustration-free or not is easy, if we know $H$ is not frustration-free, then determining the ground state energy of $H$ to some precision is still hard.
+However, we know that for the local Hamiltonian problem, even the $k=2$ case is hard.
+In other words, although to determine whether a $2$-local qubit-Hamiltonian $H$ is frustration-free or not is easy; on the other hand, if we know $H$ is not frustration-free, then determining the ground state energy of $H$ to some precision is still hard.

 To see how to determine whether a $2$-local qubit-Hamiltonian $H$ is frustration-free or not, we give a procedure which finds a special kind of ground state for $H$.
 To do so, we start from a simple fact that if a local Hamiltonian $H=\sum_j H_j$ is frustration-free, then for $L=\bigotimes_{i=1}^N L_i$, where each $L_i$ is a invertible operator acting on a single qubit $i$, the Hamiltonian